wletsou/bioinformatics/_pages/week3.md

 You may have to multiply <kbd>Est</kbd> by <kbd>-1</kbd> if the allele frequency is reversed.

-Finally, we're going to make a QQ (quantile-quantile) plot by sorting the p-values to see if the observed association statistics depart from expectation.&nbsp; If we have one-hundred p-values, we have one-hundred empirical quantiles, with the \\(i\\)<sup>th</sup> largest quantile greater than or equal to \\(i\\)% of the other quantiles.&nbsp; We compare to this expected p-value to the observed p-value, which represents the probability that a score statistic greater or equal to \\(100p\\)% of other score statistics should have been obtained.&nbdp; Instead of plotting on the nominal scale, we negative-log10 transform each value.&nbsp; Departure from expectation is indicated by deparature of the observed statistics from a line though the first and third quantiles.&nbsp; We can generate such a plot by
+Finally, we're going to make a QQ (quantile-quantile) plot by sorting the p-values to see if the observed association statistics depart from expectation.&nbsp; If we have one-hundred p-values, we have one-hundred empirical quantiles, with the \\(i\\)<sup>th</sup> largest quantile being greater than or equal to \\(i\\)% of the other quantiles.&nbsp; We compare this expected p-value to the observed p-value, which represents the probability that a score statistic greater or equal to \\(100p\\)% of other score statistics should have been obtained.&nbsp; Instead of plotting on the nominal scale, we negative-log10-transform each value.&nbsp; Departure from expectation is indicated by deparature of the observed statistics from a line though the first and third quantiles.&nbsp; We can generate such a plot by

 ```
 qqplot(sort(-log10((1:length(assoc$Score.pval))/length(assoc$Score.pval))),sort(-log10(assoc$Score.pval)),xlab = "Expected −log10(p)",ylab = "Observed −log10(p)",pch = 19)